avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week02/11-More-Loops.md

 }
 ```

-This example will output all values that are not dividable by 2, 3, 5
+This example will output all values that are not dividable by 2, 3, 5.
+Note that the output does not include 0, as this is skipped by the `i++` command.

 {% include week02/exercise/014.md %}